section-engineering-education/engineering-education/articles/building-a-basic-api-with-nodejs/index.md

 ### Step 4 — Test Requests with Postman
 In this step, you are going to use Postman to make test requests to your running server.

-On Postman create a new request tab and make a GET call to your endpoint.
+On Postman, create a new request tab and make a GET call to your endpoint.
-The endpoint is your Ngrok URL followed by /list_movies.
+The endpoint is your Ngrok URL followed by `/list_movies`.

 This should return the data from the movies.json as shown below.